CaffeineAndLasers/CaffeineAndLasers.github.io/content/blogs/rss.md

 end in `.xml` since that is the file-type.
 Mine is simply called `feed.xml`.

-The structure of you feed should look like this, with your own info replacing the bits I have in {brackets}
+The structure of your feed should look like this, with your own info replacing the bits I have in {brackets}

 ------------------------------------------------------------------------